 APRIL 11, 2022 – PETITION FOR WRIT OF CERTIORIARI TO THE SUPREME COURT OF FLORIDA – Sent to U.S. Supreme Court on April 11, 2022

 On January 18, 2022 Evan Gutman CPA, JD sent to the Florida Supreme Court a MOTION FOR DECLARATORY JUDGMENT via U.S. Mail.
 It is Mr. Gutman’s position this Motion can improve the quality of Adjudicative Justice for all Litigants.
 A complete copy of the MOTION is provided below in PDF format.

 MOTION FOR DECLARATORY JUDGMENT sent to FLORIDA SUPREME COURT (Click Below):

-The Third Case pending is CAVALRY SPV I, LLC v EVAN S GUTMAN.
+The THIRD Case is CAVALRY SPV I, LLC v EVAN S GUTMAN.
 This particular case provides the opportunity to legally knock out hundreds and perhaps thousands of Meritless Filings made by “ASSIGNEES” of Major National Banks (in this case Citibank was the Assignor to Cavalry) and their debt collector attorneys.
-Each of the three cases currently at the trial court level provides its own “Unique” opportunity to reform the debt collection Industry on behalf of uneducated impoverished litigants.
+Each of the three cases provides its own “UNIQUE” opportunity to reform the debt collection Industry on behalf of uneducated impoverished litigants.
 In turn, the Florida State Supreme Court Motion has the potential to “Change the rules, so litigations become more FAIR with an equal and even playing field” so to speak.
-Here is the key Motion filed by Evan Gutman CPA, JD, and currently pending in the Palm Beach County County Court in the “CAVALRY SPV” case, which is anticipated to be Ruled upon in the future.
+Here is the key Motion filed by Evan Gutman CPA, JD, in the Palm Beach County County Court in the “CAVALRY SPV” case, which is anticipated to be Ruled upon in the future.